How Do Brain Health and Mental Health Intersect?

 Physical factors that put your brain at risk include high blood pressure, high blood sugar, overweight and obesity, excess exposure to UV light (vision) or loud noises (hearing), injuries, some medications, and lack of restful sleep.
 Changes in the health of other body organs can also affect brain health.

-Many of these risk factors are modifiable, meaning what you do today can affect brain health well into your future.
+Many of these risk factors are modifiable, meaning what you do today can affect brain health well into the future.
 When you talk to your doctor about your physical health, body composition, and blood pressure, bring up brain health as well.
 Ask about any lifestyle modifications, screening tests, or medications that may improve your brain/mental health.

 Mental health and physical health are intertwined.
 Poor mental health (brain health) can lead to physical health problems, and poor physical health can cause mental illness.
 Taking care of your mental health is essential if you want to age well.